A Simple Life: Plot

 Roger Leung (Andy Lau), an unmarried middle aged Hong Kong film producer, lives with Chung Chun-to (Deanie Ip), a maidservant who has worked for his family for decades.
 Returning home after a business trip, Roger discovers Chung on the floor and calls for an ambulance.
 At the hospital, Roger discovers that Chung has had a stroke but rather than ask for rehabilitation, Chung decides she wants to retire and asks to be put in a nursing home.
 While looking for a nursing home, Roger discovers one nearby that is owned by his friend.
 He installs Chung there and visits her in between his production jobs.
-While visiting To, he tells her friends and neighbours that he is her god son in order to explain their connection.
+While visiting Chung, he tells her friends and neighbours that he is her god son in order to explain their connection.

 Visiting Chung in the nursing home allows Roger to become closer to her.
 Eventually, other members of his family, who mostly live abroad, come to visit her.
-Roger's mother proposes that they renovate an old apartment that the family owns and allow To to spend the remainder of her days there.
+Roger's mother proposes that they renovate an old apartment that the family owns and allow Chung to spend the remainder of her days there.
 However, Chung grows more sickly and suffers a second stroke causing her condition to deteriorate and nullifying the family's plans for her.

 Eventually, Chung is hospitalized a final time and Roger makes the decision to allow her to die.
 At her funeral, the members of Roger's family pay their respects to her and while Roger delivers the eulogy, a man from the nursing home comes to give her flowers.